ethicalhacker7192/README.md/README.md

 # About me

 Hello, I am interested in AI.
-I code mostly in python, but I am also learning C++, C#, Rust, Assembly, etc.
+I code mostly in python and recently C++, but I am also learning Rust, Assembly, etc.

 I'd hate to put a short README out there, but..nothing to see here! (at least for now)